Joseph Whitworth: Career

 After leaving school Whitworth became an indentured apprentice to his uncle, Joseph Hulse, a cotton spinner at Amber Mill, Oakerthorpe in Derbyshire.
 The plan was that Whitworth would become a partner in the business.
-From the outset he was fascinated by the mill's machinery and soon he mastered the techniques of the cotton spinning industry but even at this age he noticed the poor standards of accuracy and was critical of the milling machinery.
+From the outset he was fascinated by the mill's machinery.
+Soon, he mastered the techniques of the cotton spinning industry.
+Even at this age, however, he noticed the poor standards of accuracy and was critical of the milling machinery.
 This early exposure to the mechanics of the industry forged in him the ambition to make machinery with much greater precision.
 His apprenticeship at Amber Mill lasted for a four-year term after which he worked for another four years as a mechanic in a factory in Manchester.
 He then moved to London where he found employment working for Henry Maudslay, the inventor of the screw-cutting lathe, alongside such people as James Nasmyth (inventor of the steam hammer) and Richard Roberts.

 Whitworth developed great skill as a mechanic while working for Maudslay, developing various precision machine tools and also introducing a box casting scheme for the iron frames of machine tools that simultaneously increased their rigidity and reduced their weight.